cosmos/v1.cosmos.network/content/md/what-is-cosmos.md

 >
 > Second, a contract is deployed on the main Ethereum blockchain.
 When users want to send tokens from Ethereum to Cosmos, they start by sending tokens to this contract.
 Then the contract freezes the assets and after 100 blocks, a representation of these assets is released on the Peg-Zone.
 A similar mechanism is used to send assets back to the Ethereum chain.

 Interestingly enough, the Peg-Zone also allows users to send any token that lives on Cosmos to the Ethereum chain (the Cosmos tokens would be represented as ERC20 on the Ethereum chain).
-The Tendermint team is currently working on a Peg-Zone implementation for the Ethereum chain called [Peggy](https://github.com/cosmos/peggy).
+The Tendermint team is currently working on a Peg-Zone implementation for the Ethereum chain called [Gravity Bridge](https://github.com/cosmos/gravity-bridge).

 Peg-Zones will need to be customized for the particular chain they bridge.
 Building an Ethereum Peg-Zone is relatively simple because Ethereum is account-based and has smart-contracts.
 However, building a Bitcoin Peg-Zone is a bit more challenging.
 Explaining how to build a Bitcoin-like Peg-Zone is out-of-scope for this intro but know that it is theoretically possible.
-If you want to learn more about Peg-Zones you can take a look at this [spec](https://github.com/cosmos/peggy/tree/master/spec).
+If you want to learn more about Peg-Zones you can take a look at this [spec](https://github.com/cosmos/gravity-bridge/tree/main/spec).

 ## Solving Scalability